mgechev/ng-tutorial/resources/tutorials/partials/bootstrap/task.md

 Congrats!
 Now you have running AngularJS application.
 To make sure your application works fine include the following content inside the `div` element you just created: `{{'foo'}}`.
 You should see the text `foo` in the result box without the brackets.

-What AngularJS does is traversing all ancestors of the root element you just pointed with `ng-app`.
+What AngularJS does is traversing all successors of the root element you just pointed with `ng-app`.
 When AngularJS' compiler finds something it recognizes, it compiles it following the compiler's internal logic.

 I’m sure you noticed that `ng-app` is a custom attribute; it is not part of the HTML5 specification so the markup you just wrote won't be valid.
 In order to make it valid you can use the `data-` prefix.
 We will call these custom attributes **directives**.
 You can include directives inside your markup using - elements, classes, attributes, comments.
 But lets return to our bootstrap process.